Once-daily Dosing and Appropriate Dose Modification Supports Long-term Treatment1

 - In the NOVA study, dose reductions tended to occur early, with most patients reaching their individually optimized dose at the end of month 3; only 28% of patients remained at a dose of 300 mg at month 4

 ZEJULA is the only once-daily PARP inhibitor with 1 capsule strength for ease of dose modification1,3,4

-- In the NOVA study, dose reduction does not require an additional prescription or additional co-pay1
+- Dose reduction does not require an additional prescription or additional co-pay1

 *If hematological toxicities do not resolve within 28 days following interruption, discontinue ZEJULA and refer the patient to a hematologist for further investigation.1